 About the event

 In partnership with St John Ambulance, the Rural Women's Network (RWN) Skills Roadshow aims to upskill women living in regional and rural NSW.
-We’re offering free First Aid and Mental Health training to women in 8 regional locations across NSW in 2026.
-Registrations are now open for the first four locations!
-Stay tuned, the next four locations will be released on April 8.
+We offered free First Aid and Mental Health training to women in 8 regional locations across NSW in 2026.

-The First Aid and Mental Health workshops cover important topics including safely responding to emergencies, CPR and supporting people in mental health crisis.
-The training is free and customised for women living in regional and rural areas.
-All levels of knowledge are welcome.
-You will need to complete a 1-4 hour online pre-learning before attending your registered training.
+The First Aid and Mental Health workshops covered important topics including safely responding to emergencies, CPR and supporting people in mental health crisis.
+The training was free and customised for women living in regional and rural areas.
+All levels of knowledge were welcome, attendees had to complete a 1-4 hour online pre-learning before attending their registered training.

-The Roadshow training is moving to 8 regional locations in NSW through the first half of the year, for women across the state.
+The Roadshow training was moving to 8 regional locations in NSW through the first half of the year, for women across the state.

 Date: February - June 2026